Oluwatunmise-olat/goof_backend/README.md

 ### Services:
  - ## Email:
+    Note: You should create an account for both cases (mailtrap and sendgrid) and add the configuration to the config/development & config/production files respectively.

     - For development, mailtrap (fake smtp server) is used to avoid cluttering your email
     - For production, sendgrid is configured to be used (consider subscribing for a plan)